 Even during winter times, the trek can be easily completed, albeit with certain challenges pertaining to weather and climate.
 Remember that micro-spikes and gaiters are essential during winter to scale the trek trail.
 They are provided to you by us at Moxtain.
 You will obviously face snow and ice, but they have not proven to be much of a risk to trekkers over the years.
 If you have the right gear and the strength of mind, reaching the summit should not be a problem.
 Kedarkantha is an easy trek in summer, perfect even for the amateurs.

 How to Reach Kedarkantha

-To reach Sankri, the base camp, and the starting point for the Kedarkantha trek.
-Here, we talk about how you can easily reach Sankri from Delhi and Dehradun.
+To reach Sankri, the base camp, and the starting point for the Kedarkantha trek you can follow the guidelines listed below.

 A) From Dehradun to Sankri

-Sankri is around 200 km from Dehradun and it usually takes 10-11 hours to reach by road.
-One can choose from a semi-deluxe, deluxe, or AC Volvo bus as per requirement.
-Busses are available from the Prince Chowk Bus Stand opposite GP Grand Hotel near Dehradun railway station every morning at 5 and 7 AM.
-The timing of the buses are subjected to change, therefore check the schedule beforehand.
+Sankri is around 200 km from Dehradun and it usually takes 9-10 hours to reach by road.
+One can choose between a semi-deluxe, deluxe, or AC Volvo bus as per requirement.
+Buses are available from the Prince Chowk Bus Stand opposite GP Grand Hotel near Dehradun railway station every morning at 5 and 7 AM.
+The timing of the bus is subject to change, therefore check the schedule beforehand.

 Another option is to take an indirect bus to Mori or Purola from Dehradun and then hire a taxi from there.

 Shared taxis are a great option if you want to travel comfortably.
-They leave from near the railway station area at 7:30 AM and takes around 8 hours to reach.
+They leave from near the railway station area at 7:30 AM and take around 8 hours to reach.
 You can also hire private cabs.
-They will cost a lot more but will take you right to your basecamp accommodation in much less time.
+They will cost a lot more but will take you right near your basecamp accommodation in much less time.